 The future is now: you no longer have to wait a week between episodes of your favorite sci-fi TV series.
 Thanks to Netflix, sci-fi shows are now available on-demand for your binge-watching pleasure.
 And to make things even easier, we’re taking the legwork out of finding your next sci-fi TV obsession by listing the very best sci-fi shows on Netflix.
-These are all the series you should stream this Netflix, from undeniable classics, to cyberpunk thrillers, to genre-bending new originals.
+These are all the series you should stream this month on Netflix, from undeniable classics, to cyberpunk thrillers, to genre-bending new originals.
 Press play and get ready to be transported.